amcmullen9291/Gouda/README.md

 Some of the images were created using the Bootstrap gem.
 The logo was created with the help of Favicon.io.

-I transplants this repo towards the end of development.
+I transplanted this repo towards the end of development.
 The entire commit history can be seen at https://github.com/amcmullen9291/BeerCheeseSoup.git